 Restarting your Smartphone, and Tablet may make it faster, and fix most problems which can slow down apps which make videos load slower.

 You can also turn off the HD and HQ/High Quality settings in YouTube App or YouTube’s Mobile website when videos are playing by tapping on the HD and HQ button on videos when they are played.
 But, turning off HD and HQ would make videos looks less sharp.
 But, on many lowend and older phones which screens are low resolution and poorer quality.
 The decrease in quality may not be noticeable.

 Switching to a faster Internet, and cell phone data service would make videos load faster, but you’ll have to pay more money per month.
-If you use a Google Android Netbook laptop, it may have a wired ethernet jack which you can plug in a wire connection for increase speed.
+If you use a Google Android Netbook laptop, it may have a wired Ethernet jack which you can plug into a wired connection for increase speed, and less interference.

-Turning off/exiting other apps like social networking apps, news readers, e-mail apps, syn, bluetooth, location awareness, NFC, etc may also help make your phone and tablet wi-fi faster, and improve your device;s performance.
+Turning off/exiting other apps like social networking apps, news readers, e-mail apps, sync, bluetooth, location awareness, NFC, etc may also help make your phone and tablet wi-fi faster, and improve your device;s performance.

 Sometimes, it may be your device which make videos lag and take longer to load, or reload videos because of bad downloads like on the Kobo Vox which seem to suffer from bad video loading when loading YouTube videos where it loads the video, and need to redownload the video.

 My advice is to sit closer to your wireless router, so your mobile device can more quickly download data, and re-download data which is corrupt, and needs to be re-downloaded.
 Plus, there will be less interference when you sit closer to your wireless router.